 This episode is sponsored by Insure the Heroes.

-What is it like to serve as an Officer in the Marine Corps?
+What is it like to serve as a female Marine Corps Officer?
 Hear the latest episode of Women of the Military and how Katie ended up in the Marines and what her experience was like.

 Katie served in the United States Marine Corps for six years as a Logistics Officer from 2006-2012.
 She got out as a Captain.
 Two deployments: Iraq and a MEU (marine expeditionary unit).
 She left the military in 2012, moved to NYC to attend Columbia Business School.
 She has worked at a series of early-stage startups since getting her MBA.
 In 2018, She started her own consulting company (KMH consulting) and she enjoys working for herself. she provides operations, logistics, and supply chain support to early-stage companies.
 Another project she is working on is to build the Veteran Owned Collective, which is a platform and community to connect and empower veteran business owners.
 She lives in NYC.